robocup-junior/erebus-document/content/en/docs/Rules/Mapping/_index.md

 ## Examples
 These are examples of correct answers for some of the maps.
 The world files used here are provided to you as sample worlds.
+Note that worlds world1.wbt and world2.wbt do not have area 4s, so technically the connection tiles are not correct.
+The correct map answer will be applied to room4.wbt.

 ### world1.wbt
 {{<figure src="world1.png" class="center">}}